swiz115/featurfy/README.md

 ## Features
 ### Audio Feature Playlist
 This feature allows users to filter their Spotify liked songs by genre, bpm, valence, energy, and danceability.
 This feature also allows users to create a playlist as they explore the different filters.
+### Unpopular Artist Finder
+This feature allows users to discover unpopular artists to follow that are related to their favorite artists.
 ## Run Locally
 ```
 git clone https://github.com/smithjosh115/featurfy